juliana-barazal/HackerRank_JS/Readme.md

-Challenges of HackerRank solved in JavaScript to improve my knowledge.
+Challenges of algorithms in HackerRank solved in JavaScript to improve my knowledge.